software-mansion/react-native-screens/createNativeStackNavigator/README.md

 For the large title to collapse on scroll, the content of the screen should be wrapped in a scrollable view such as `ScrollView` or `FlatList`.
 If the scrollable area doesn't fill the screen, the large title won't collapse on scroll.

 Only supported on iOS.

+#### `largeTitleHideShadow` (iOS only)

+Boolean that allows for disabling drop shadow under navigation header when the edge of any scrollable content reaches the matching edge of the navigation bar.

+#### `replaceAnimation`

+How should the screen replacing another screen animate.
+The following values are currently supported:
+  - `push` – the new screen will perform push animation.
+  - `pop` – the new screen will perform pop animation.

+Defaults to `pop`.

 #### `stackAnimation`